The History of Rozzie May Animal Alliance

 In 2008, we initiated the ‘Keeping Families Together’ Pet Food Drive.
 In July of 2009 we settled into our first ‘home’ in Conway on the Kancamagus Highway.
 Being stationary, opened up the possibility of holding more clinics..

-We moved again in 2011…. his time to our present location, West Main Street, Conway.
+We moved again in 2011…. his time to our West Main Street, Conway.
 In 2012 we purchased the Feline Fix-It Wagon and went on the road bringing our services to the cats.
+We sold the Fix-It Wagon in 2019 and in March 2020 purchased property on Hobbs Street, Conway Village.

 We’ve seen many changes over the years but our goal remains the same, offer affordable low cost spay and neuter services for cats and dogs.